FAIRmat-NFDI/nomad-simulations/docs/normalize.md

 Our schema highlights this structure by providing references in each section to its counterpart.
 These sections cannot be directly populated by the `MappingAnnotation` parsing technique, but should connected afterwards at the parsing or normalization level.

+If the schema allows for a reference, NOMAD will perform the conversion to and from its underlying section automatically.

 ### How To

 - **between sections at the same level:** use `self.m_parent` to go one node up in the schema hiearchy.
 Then climb the schema ladder from any of the connecting sections using up till the first common node.